Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Day 8: Quang Ngai

 We continue your coastal journey with a ride from Quy Nhon to Quang Ngai, covering about 80 kilometers or 50 miles.
-We begin with a morning transfer to avoid busy traffic, and begin cycling on quiet country roads that wind through serene landscapes.
+We begin with a morning transfer of about an hour to avoid busy traffic, and begin cycling on quiet country roads that wind through serene landscapes.

 The route takes us past salt farms, shrimp ponds, and small villages where friendly locals often wave as we pass.
 The pace of life in this region is slow and traditional, offering a genuine glimpse of rural Vietnam.
 A hearty lunch will be enjoyed en route, giving you time to rest and savor regional flavors.